argoproj/argo-events/api/event-source.md

 <p>

-Filter is applied on the metadata of the resource
+Filter is applied on the metadata of the resource If you apply filter, then the internal event informer will only monitor objects that pass the filter.

 </p>